acypher/CinecitePythagora/SCRIPTS_GUIDE.md

-# StreamRateHub - Scripts & Database Management Guide
+# CineCite - Scripts & Database Management Guide

 ## Overview

-This guide explains the utility scripts available for StreamRateHub and provides practical examples of how to use them for development, testing, and production deployment.
+This guide explains the utility scripts available for CineCite and provides practical examples of how to use them for development, testing, and production deployment.

 ## Quick Reference